 Research Articles: Publication of research articles about and relevant to the PA educational process is the primary purpose of the journal.
-These articles must be limited to 4,000 words unless an exception has been sought and granted ahead of time.
-They can include original research, scholarly reviews, reports of educational research, or papers describing the content and effectiveness of educational innovations pertinent to PA students.
+These articles must be limited to 4,000 words and a maximum of 4 tables and 2 figures, unless an exception has been sought and granted ahead of time from the editor in chief.
+Articles can include original research, scholarly reviews, reports of educational research, or papers describing the content and effectiveness of educational innovations pertinent to PA students.
 Manuscripts concerning health services research, the health care workforce, and policy issues will also be considered under this category.
-In general, smaller scale research, such as single program or single intervention studies (eg, pretest, posttest) will not be considered for this section; the more appropriate venue for these is the Abstracts and Brief Reports feature section.
+Research articles typically report on multi-program studies or national data sets.
+For smaller scale research, the more appropriate venue would be the Abstracts and Research Brief Reports section.
+(See chart below.)
 The best research manuscripts include clear information as to why a study was undertaken and comparison to a baseline of student performance on which an intervention was intended to improve.